ayrat555/ayrat555.github.io/_posts/2020-03-29-a-matter-of-habit.md

 I think everyone gets these inspirational moments when you promise to yourself that from this day on you will start doing something consistently every day or you want to learn a new thing.
 Put in other words, you want to develop a habit.
 And maybe you even start doing your activity for a couple of days or weeks but eventually, you drop it because life gets in the way: you are too exhausted too do it, you have other plans or you're just procrastinating I've also experienced this kind of situations in my life.

 Those of you who are using emacs know about org-mode.
 Org-mode is a note manager and organizer (you can check out my [post about it](/emacs/2018/08/26/be-productive-with-org-mode).
 Org-mode ships with the additional package called `org-habit`.
-In this post, I will share my tips for `org-mode`.
+In this post, I will share my tips for `org-habit`.
 But mostly this post will be about my experience using it and what I could achieve.

 Please keep in mind that I do activities described in this post in my free time in the evenings and weekends because I spend most of my days working like the rest of us.
 People underestimate what can be done if you have a couple of spare hours.